fplab/ui-for-pl/src/live-programming.rst

 Declarative Programming Languages for Game Development
 ---------------------------------------------------------
 Most game development platforms require highly domain-specific knowledge of imperative programming languages, which has a steep learning curve for end-users.
-For example, Unity3D employs C# as its scripting language and Unreal Engine uses C++ as its scripting language.
+For example, Unity3D employs C# as its native language and Unreal Engine uses C++ as its native language.
 In this section we examine Functional Reactive Programming, visual block-based programming languages, and visual dataflow programming languages for game development.

 .. container:: bib-item